kubermatic/docs/content/kubermatic/v2.19/architecture/monitoring_logging_alerting/master_seed/_index.en.md

 ## Federation

 The seed-level Prometheus uses Prometheus' native federation mechanism to scrape the customer Prometheus instances.
-To prevent excessive amountf of data in the seed, it will however only scrape a few selected metrics, namely those labelled with `kubermatic=federate`.
+To prevent excessive amount of data in the seed, it will however only scrape a few selected metrics, namely those labelled with `kubermatic=federate`.

 The last of these options is used for pre-aggregated metrics, which combine highly detailed time series (like from etcd) into smaller, easier to handle metrics that can be readily used inside Grafana.